jbaek7023/Stylee/README.md

 - Experience with a scalable systems with Chef, Jenkins, and Docker.
 I think DevOps is like a magic.

 - Learn more about low-level system design stuff: RPC, Load Balancer and so on.
-I know how it works.
+I know how it works, but I want to know the details.

 - I think I should start Median.
 I just made an account: https://medium.com/@johnbaek